 Refusal or Failure to Provide a Breath or Blood Sample (or Oral Fluid Sample)

-Due to new Impaired Driving Act, refusing to provide a breath or blood sample for purpose of alcohol screening will now lead to a charge that is much harder than before, under old law, to defend against.
+Due to new Impaired Driving law changes, refusing to provide a breath or blood sample for purpose of alcohol screening will now lead to a charge that is much harder than before, under old law, to defend against.

 With the valid demand aspect of the law removed, you are likely going to be limited to providing a reasonable excuse for refusing or failing to provide the sample.
 Examples of reasonable excuses include: the existence of a language barrier meant that you did not understand what you were being asked to do, you may have a medical condition that would make blowing into a device dangerous or impossible or you may have suffered a panic attack that made blowing into the device impossible.